This apricot brandy pound cake is so incredibly easy to put together, perfect for the holidays and absolutely delicious, a showstopper of flavors!

 - Bake for about 1 hour, until a toothpick comes out clean.

-- Let cake cool completely in pan and then invert to get it out.
+- Let cake cool completely in pan on a cooling rack and then invert to remove from the pan.

 - Wrap cake tightly in plastic wrap, aluminum foil and seal tightly in a plastic bag until serving.